Imagine this for a second, your alarm woke you up as usual. You did your regular prep routine.

 I’m not being morbid, but, death is something that we all know will happen to all of us.
 The ironic thing though is that, even if it’s a fact of life, not everyone prepares for it.

-A Once in a Lifetime Bargain Suddenly Comes Up
+A Once in a Once-in-a-Lifetime Bargain Suddenly Comes Up

 Once in a blue moon, I often hear great deals on real estate.
 However, by the time I hear about it, it’s already been bought by someone else.